seb-patron/archived-seb-patron.github.io/_skills/3_photography.markdown

 img: /assets/img/skills/photography/icon-boat.jpg
 ---

 Images taken with a Sony A7, Ricoh GR II, or iPhone SE.
+Click or tap on an image to make it larger.

 <link rel="stylesheet" href="{{ site.baseurl }}/assets/css/modal.css">